CartoDB/cartodb/doc/manual/source/operations/change_feature_flags.rst

 ``bundle exec rake cartodb:features:disable_feature_for_all_users[<feature_flag_name>]``

-And an example to disable the 'special_dashboard' feature would be:
+And an example to disable the 'special_dashboard' feature could be:

 ``bundle exec rake cartodb:features:disable_feature_for_all_users["special_dashboard"]``